Nima-Mollaei/Color-Spectrum-Analyzer/README.md

 # 🎨 Color Spectrum Analyzer

-A simple python project to analyze the color spectrum of an image using OpenCV and Matplotlib.
+A simple Python project to analyze the color spectrum of an image using OpenCV and Matplotlib.

 ## 📌 Project Description